 1946 - Marcos returns to Manila to resume his law practice, becoming an assistant to the Philippines president in 1947.

-1949 - Standing as a Liberal Party candidate, Marcos is elected as a representative for his home province to the Philippine Parliament, becoming the youngest member ever to join the House.
+1949 - Marcos is elected to the Philippine Parliament as a Liberal Party candidate for his home province.
+He is the youngest member ever to sit in the House of Representatives.
 He successfully stands for reelection in 1953.
 It is reported that he uses his political influence for personal enrichment and quickly becomes a multimillionaire.

 1954 - Marcos marries Imelda Romualdez on 1 May.

 1957 - He is again reelected to the House of Representatives.
-In 1959 he shifts from the lower house to the Senate, topping the election and becoming the opposition leader in parliament.
+In 1959 he shifts from the lower house to the Senate.
+In 1960 he becomes leader of the opposition in the Senate.

 1961 - Marcos drops plans to stand as the Liberal Party candidate for the presidency on the understanding that his nomination will be supported in 1965.
 In the meantime he is made head of the Liberal Party.
 In 1963 he is elected Senate president.

 1964 - When the Liberals refuse to honour the 1961 agreement, Marcos switches his allegiance to the Nationalista Party.
-In November he is nominated as the party's candidate for the presidential election of the following year.
+In November he is nominated as the party's candidate for the presidential vote.

 1965 - Marcos is elected president in November, promising improved living conditions for average Filipinos and land reform.
 While the first is achieved through an ambitious program of public works, the latter is never seriously tackled.
 He helps found the Association of Southeast Asian Nations (ASEAN), established in 1967.